sean-njela/argocd-demo/docs/quickstart/prerequisites.md

 ## Next Steps

-Once you've confirmed all prerequisites are met, proceed to the [Installation Guide](installation.md) to set up the ArgoCD demonstration environment.
+Once you've confirmed all prerequisites are met, proceed to the [Getting Started](getting-started.md) to set up the ArgoCD demonstration environment.